Ex parte divorce and custody proceedings are about real emergencies

 Ex parte divorce proceedings are common in California family law cases.
 Unfortunately, they are too common and too many ex parte divorce or custody applications are heard every day.

-Everything we write here applies only to Orange County ex parte divorce and custody cases.
-While there are many similarities in ex parte proceedings in California, there are differences in procedure from county to county.
 This article is not legal advice about your specific case.
 For that, you will need a private consultation with an experienced family law attorney.

 Much of what we refer to in this article is the California Rules of Court (which applies to the entire state).
 This article does not address ex parte applications in domestic violence cases.
 Please read our article on the Domestic Violence Prevention Act for more information about that topic.

 What is the purpose of an ex parte divorce or custody application?

 Purpose of a request for emergency orders is to address matters that cannot be heard on the court's regular hearing calendar.
 In this type of proceeding, notice to the other party is shorter than in other proceedings.
 Notice to the other party can also be waived under exceptional and other circumstances as provided in these rules.

 In short, an ex parte application's purpose is to get in front of the judge faster than normal.